SUBARNA-MANDAL/C---2nd_Sem_CSE/README.md

     18.Write a program to swap two integer values using Call by value

-    19.Write a program to swap two integer values using Call by value
+    19.Write a program to swap two integer values using Call by referance

     20.Write a program to calculate
         y = ∑(x = 1 to n) (1 / fact(x)) , Where fact()) is user defined function to calculate factorial.